Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/system-architecture/development-environment.md

 ### Image Detection Models

-Teachable Machine will be used to create a base model for hand gesture detection.
+Teachable Machine will be used to create a base model for hand gesture detection using Tensorflow Lite.

 OpenCV will be utilized for movement detection and hand isolation models.